-Before we take a look at some promising investment ideas for the present low-interest-rate environment, there's an important warning to get out of the way: investments that offer the potential for returns above and beyond current interest rate levels come with a higher level of risk.
-That's a simple fact you need to wrap your head around before you even think about looking past the humble savings account for better returns.
+Before we look at investment ideas, there's an important warning to get out of the way first – investments that offer the potential for returns above and beyond current interest rate levels usually come with a higher level of risk.
+That's a simple fact that you need to wrap your head around before you think about moving money out of the bank.

-The key to managing this risk is not putting all your eggs in one basket.
-By diversifying your investments across a range of asset classes, you can prevent exposing yourself to an unacceptable level of risk with any one investment.
+The key to managing this risk is to not put all your eggs in one basket.
+By diversifying your investments across a range of asset classes, you can avoid taking on an unacceptable level of risk with any one investment.

-Shares are one of the first options investors turn to when interest rates plummet.
+Shares are one of the first options that investors turn to when interest rates plummet.
 Low interest rates tend to be good news for growth assets such as shares, as interest payments are often a major cost for businesses.
-Lower rates therefore mean increased profits for businesses and rising share prices, so there’s money to be made by investors if you know where to look.
+Lower rates therefore mean increased profits for businesses and rising share prices.

 Just remember that share prices fluctuate all the time – they could increase and lead to a tidy profit, or they could decline and you could lose some or all of your money – and there is no guarantee that a company will pay dividends.